melvinlee/workshops/INSTRUCTOR_NOTES.md

 1. Clilck on the 'se-training-lab' resource group.
 1. Click on the blue plus sign at the top of the page: `+Add`
 1. Browse to the standard SE training workstation image.
 It's named `selabworkstation`.
 This is a shared Azure Image Gallery image that is published to all supported regions.
 1. Give the virtual machine a name.
+This becomes the VM/DNS prefix.
 Pick something simple and short, preferably without special characters.
 1. For user name enter `hashicorp`
 1. Uncheck the 'Use a saved secret' option an set a password.
 Make sure it meets the complexity requirements for Windows 10.
 1. Under more options, click *Change Size* and select the *B2ms* class of machine.
 This size has 8GB of RAM which is enough for Windows 10.